BioinfoUNIBA/REDInet/README.md

 A) <output_files_prefix>.feature_vectors.tsv: Tabular file containing features vectors of sites with complete intervals (no missing values) satisfying the selected filters.

-B) <output_files_prefix>.predictions.tsv: Tabular files with the predictions made by REDInet selected model (by default it uses the REDIportal model) on the extracted features vectors.
+B) <output_files_prefix>.predictions.tsv: Tabular file with the predictions made by REDInet selected model (by default it uses the REDIportal model) on the extracted features vectors.
 Each row contains the prediction at a per-site level and has 11 columns:

      1) region ------> the Genomic Region of the query site
      2) position ----> the Genomic Position of the query site